J.W. Harris (bull rider): 2010 season

 On October 29, in Kansas City, Missouri, in Kemper Arena, at the American Royal, at his last competition before the NFR, Harris completed an 89-point ride on Stace Smith Pro Rodeo's For Real and it brought him $9,419 in winnings.
 It was enough to win the American Royal, a Gold event on the Wrangler Million Dollar Tour.
 He beat Chad Denton and 19-year-old Jacob O'Mara by two points to get it.

 Harris entered the NFR in 8th place, about $50,000 behind the leader Wesley Silcox.
 On December 9, Harris won the 7th go-round.
 This was his third consecutive victory.
 He rode Frontier Rodeo's Smoke Screen for a score of 94.5 points, only 1.5 points shy of the arena record.
-From among 15 competitors, he was the only one with 6 eight-second rides.
-"It’s the highest score I've had at the Finals and third highest I’ve ever been". said Harris, whose NFR total of $92,644 was second among the 119 competitors.
+From among 15 competitors, he was the only one with six eight-second rides.
+"It's the highest score I've had at the Finals and third highest I've ever been". said Harris, whose NFR total of $92,644 was second among the 119 competitors.

-On Friday night, December 10, in Round 9 of the NFR, Harris claimed his third consecutive World Bull Riding Championship.
-He placed second in the ninth round with an 89.5 point ride on Insaniac.
-It was his 7th qualified ride, and two more than any other rider in the first nine rounds.
-He also won the NFR Average Championship.
+On Friday night, December 10, in Round 9 of the NFR, Harris claimed his third consecutive bull riding world championship.
+He placed second in the 9th round with an 89.5 point ride on Insaniac.
+It was his seventh qualified ride, and two more than any other rider in the first nine rounds.
+He also won the NFR Average championship.
 His total season earnings were $194,287, plus $44,910 or more from Saturday night.
 Harris broke B.J.
-Schumacher's NFR earnings record in 2006 of $142,644 since he has earned $106,484 at the NFR plus at least $44,910 on Saturday night.
-He rode 7 of 10 bulls and won four rounds.
+Schumacher's NFR earnings record from 2006 of $142,644 since he had earned $106,484 at the NFR plus at least $44,910 on Saturday night.
+He rode seven of 10 bulls and won four rounds.
 He won $158,738 that year to conclude the NFR with $246,541 in total earnings combined season plus NFR earnings.
 He rallied from 8th in the World Standings to win and set a world record in NFR winnings.
 He was the first bull rider to win three world titles, and also consecutively, since 8-time champion Don Gay.